There are albums you admire.

 This is not just my favorite Tom Petty album — it’s one of the first albums that comes to mind when I think about my favorite albums of all time.

-Get weekly album deep dives, playlists, and local music news — delivered free.
+Get weekly album deep dives, song meaning breakdowns, and local music news — delivered free.

 Wildflowers is a vibes album in the purest sense.
 It’s not meant to be rushed or picked apart on first listen—it’s meant to be lived with.
 The songs flow like late-afternoon light through an open window: reflective, patient, and emotionally grounding.
 You don’t listen to Wildflowers for big moments alone—you put it on while driving, walking, thinking, or just being, and somehow it always meets you exactly where you are.